osama18/Eventhub_Monitoring/docs/observability-design.md

 - **Primary Causes:**
     - **Ingestion Unavailability:** The Event Hubs service is unable to accept new events from producers.
-    - **[Unchecked Consumer Lag Growth](#risk-deep-dive-lag):** The backlog grows so large so The service might became saturated, causing producers to be throttled for an extended period.
+    - **[Unchecked Consumer Lag Growth](#risk-deep-dive-lag):** The backlog grows so large that the service becomes saturated, causing producers to be throttled for an extended period.

 - **Detection & Alerting (for Ingestion Unavailability):**